Jakub-Oszczak/NHTSA-api-project/README.md

 6. 2017 Chrysler 300 4 DR AWD

 If you want to check your own examples I recommend checking american car brands, because european ones are mostly "Not rated".

+What I have mainly learned while doing this project is how to work with APIs and images in python and also how to use TKinter module.